Ahtenus/minecraft-init/readme.markdown

 2. Mount a ramdisk or use the one already mounted at `/dev/shm/`

-3. Move your worlds to the folder you specified in WORLDSTORAGE
+3. Move your worlds to the folder specified by `WORLDSTORAGE`

 4. Edit crontab